On the four-quark operator matrix elements for the lifetime of $\Lambda_{b}$: QCD sum rules analysis

-where $s_{0}$ is the continuum threshold parameter.
-By comparing the coefficients of different Dirac structures on both sides of the equation, one can have 8 equations to solve 8 unknown parameters $a^{\pm\pm}$ and $b^{\pm\pm}$, especially, one can arrive at
+where the spectral function $\rho^{A_{i}}(s_{1},s_{2},q^{2})$ can be calculated using Cutkosky cutting rules, see Fig. \ref{fig:pert_lftm}.
+Sum rules are obtained by equating Eq. (\ref{eq:correlator_had_new}) to Eq. (\ref{eq:correlator_QCD_formal}) and then using quark-hadron duality to eliminate the contribution of excited states.
+Furthermore, by equating the coefficients of the same Dirac structure, one can have 8 equations to solve 8 unknown parameters $a^{\pm\pm}$ and $b^{\pm\pm}$.
+Especially, after performing the Borel transform, one can arrive at